 Eating disorder is a mental illness that causes physical and emotional consequences.
-When a person feels extremely distress or concerned about the body weight and shape, he tends to either reduce the food intake or start overeating.
-In both the cases person faces severe disturbances in the eating behaviour causing eating disorder.
+When a person feels extremely distressed or concerned about the body weight and shape, he or she tends to either reduce the food intake or start overeating.
+In both, the cases, the person faces severe disturbances in the eating behaviour causing an eating disorder.

 Millions of people are yearly affected by this deadly disorder.
 Disorder-relapses are common when the psychological causes are not taken care of in the treatment process resulting patient to struggle life-long with the disease.
-Overall success of the treatment largely depends upon the mental recovery of the patient.
-For treating eating disorder and restoring the person to healthy weight requires treating the related psychological issues and eliminating the thoughts and behaviors that lead to disordered eating.
+The overall success of the treatment largely depends upon the mental recovery of the patient.
+For treating an eating disorder and restoring the person to healthy weight requires treating the related psychological issues and eliminating the thoughts and behaviours that lead to disordered eating.
 Curing the psychological symptoms can go a long way to prevent disorder relapse.

-Despite many scientific researches in the area of eating disorder the biological, behavioural and social underpinnings of this disorder are still elusive.
+Despite many scientific types of research in the area of eating disorder the biological, behavioural and social underpinnings of this disorder are still elusive.